 Crescent City in Del Norte County, California — The American West (Pacific Coastal)

 Location.
-41° 44.652′ N, 124° 12.184′ W. Marker is in Crescent City, California, in Del Norte County.
-Marker can be reached from Lighthouse Way.
+41° 44.999′ N, 124° 11.8′ W. Marker is in Crescent City, California, in Del Norte County.
+Marker is on Front Street near G Street, on the left when traveling west.
 Touch for map.
-Marker is affixed to the exterior south-facing wall of the lighthouse shed, located on Battery Point Island adjacent to the lighthouse.
-To see this marker you must visit the lighthouse site.
-Visits to the Battery Point Lighthouse and Island are only possible at low tide.
 Marker is in this post office area: Crescent City CA 95531, United States of America.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Dedication to Henry Sause, Jr. (approx. 0.4 miles away); Remembering Billy Boone S.S.
-Emidio (approx. 0.6 miles away); Brother Jonathan Cemetery (approx. 0.7 miles away); Crescent City Tsunami, 1964 (approx. ĺ mile away); The Metcalf Grove (approx. 4.1 miles away); Simpson-Reed Discovery Trail (approx. 6.7 miles away); Simpson-Reed Grove (approx. 6.7 miles away).
+S.S.
+Emidio (within shouting distance of this marker); Dedication to Henry Sause, Jr. (approx. 0.2 miles away); Crescent City Tsunami, 1964 (approx. ¼ mile away); Battery Point Lighthouse (approx. half a mile away); Brother Jonathan Cemetery (approx. 0.8 miles away); The Metcalf Grove (approx. 3.6 miles away); Simpson-Reed Discovery Trail (approx. 6.2 miles away); Simpson-Reed Grove (approx. 6.2 miles away).
 Touch for a list and map of all markers in Crescent City.